hu-lab-PlantGFM/PlantGFM/README.md

 > **Note**: The `sample_data` folder contains only mini-batches provided for debugging purposes.

 #### 2.1 Data Processing (For Pre-training & Gene Prediction)
-Due to the large scale of genomic data, we provide the processing scripts to generate the training datasets from raw genomes.
+Due to the large scale of genomic data, we provide the processing scripts to generate the training datasets from raw genomes (these scripts are also available in the Supplementary Materials of our manuscript).

-* **Scripts Location**: Please refer to `./scripts/data_processing/` (Make sure this path exists!).
+* **Scripts Location**: Please refer to `./scripts/data_processing/`.
 * **Usage**:
   ```bash
   # Example 1: Processing raw genome for Pre-training (CLM)